Crawley (UK Parliament constituency): Elections

+Elections in the 2020s

 Elections in the 2010s

 The Brexit Party announced Wayne Bayley as their candidate, but he was withdrawn as part of the UK-wide Brexit Party decision not to oppose sitting Conservative candidates.

 The Green Party announced Richard Kail as their candidate, but he did not stand.
 UKIP also decided not to stand a candidate for the first time since 1997.

 The Christian Peoples Alliance announced Katherine Mills as candidate, but she did not stand.

 Elections in the 2000s

 Elections in the 1990s

 This constituency underwent boundary changes between the 1992 and 1997 generalelections and thus change in share of vote is based on a notional calculation.